 Lyndon C. S. Way received his Ph.D. in journalism from Cardiff University and teaches media and communications at Izmir University of Economics (Turkey).
 He has published on popular music in Multi-modal Communication (2012), Social Semiotics (2013), Kültür ve İletişim (2014), Visual Communications (2016) and Journal of Language and Politics (2016).
 He has published concerning news representations in Social Semiotics (2011), CADAAD (2011), Global Media Journal (2010 & 2012), Journal of African Media Studies (2013), Journalism Practice (2013), Journalism and Discourse Studies (2015) and Discourse & Communication (2016).
 He has co-edited a book on music as multimodal discourse and is currently writing a book on music and politics.

-Dylan Wallace graduated in behaviour science from the University of Abertay, Dundee.
+Dylan Wallace graduated in behavioural science from the University of Abertay, Dundee.
 He is an English instructor at Izmir University of Economics.
 His interests lie in discourse analysis, media, identity and music.

 Contact:

+University of Economics

+Sakarya Caddesi, No:156 35330 Balçova - İzmir / TÜRKİYE

+Lyndoncsway@hotmail.com

+dylanwallace@gmail.com